-I am a psychotherapist and Jungian analyst certified to work with children and adolescents.
-For many years I served as an Associate Clinical Professor in the Child and Adolescent Training Program, School of Psychiatry, at the University of California at San Francisco.
+I am a psychotherapist and Jungian analyst certified to work with children and adolescents, and am an Associate Clinical Professor in the Child and Adolescent Training Program, School of Psychiatry, at the University of California at San Francisco.
 In my practice I see children ages 3 and up who have many different kinds of problems including overly aggressive behavior, excessively withdrawn behavior, anxiety, sleep disturbance, night terrors, obsessions, compulsions, problems with learning, attention deficit problems, excessively impulsive behavior, problems in peer relations, enuresis (bedwetting), encopresis (soiling), problems with self-esteem, and problems with self-concept.
 I have also worked with children who are coping with various forms of stress including divorce, extreme conflict between parents, sexual abuse, physical abuse, neglect, exposure to violence of various sorts, death of a parent, chronic illness of a parent, and loss of a loved one.

 Play is the natural language of children.
 While adults are mostly able to use words and concepts to discuss their concerns, children have much less of an ability to verbalize what is bothering them.
 Instead, they play out their concerns.
 In play therapy, a child is given access to a variety of selected toys, games, and art materials that lend themselves to being used in any number of ways that can help express feelings, thoughts, and situations.
 The child makes use of these and the trained child therapist uses the play as a way of communicating understanding of emotion and acceptance of the child’s experience, offering alternate forms of response to troubling situations.